 What career opportunities will the Mortgage Broker course provide upon completion?

 You may seek employment (including self-employment, contract work or as a franchise) in finance broking or mortgage broking.
 It may also lead to employment in mortgage lending within a bank, building society, credit union or mortgage manager.

 How do I become an Accredited Mortgage Broker?

-This nationally recognized, comprehensive 3-day course is recognized by the Mortgage & Finance Association of Australia (MFAA) as suitable for the professional development of mortgage originators.
-Successful completion of this course along with successful completion of the MFAA Initial Compliance Pack module will fulfil the education requirements for Accredited Mortgage Consultant status.
+This nationally recognized, a comprehensive 3-day course is recognized by the Mortgage & Finance Association of Australia (MFAA) is suitable for the professional development of mortgage originators.
+Successful completion of this course along with successful completion of the MFAA Initial Compliance Pack module will fulfill the education requirements for Accredited Mortgage Consultant status.

 Why this Course?

 The FSN40815 Certificate IV in Finance and Mortgage Broking course maintains a perfect balance between theory and industry-based case studies to deliver results that can be immediately applied in the competitive marketplace.
 The course is delivered by qualified trainers who are active in the industry and have years of mortgage broking experience.

 Who has this course been developed for?

 1. People currently working for, or as, a mortgage broker or similar who are looking to formalize their skills and knowledge; or

 2. People working for a mortgage manager, bank, credit union, building society or similar and are seeking employment (including self-employment) as a mortgage broker; or